knpuniversity/symfony4/knpu/ep1-stellar/twig-love.md

 > A template that extends another one cannot include content outside Twig blocks

 Huh.
-Look at base template again: it's basically an HTML layout plus a bunch of blocks... most of which are *empty*.
+Look at the base template again: it's basically an HTML layout plus a bunch of blocks... most of which are *empty*.
 When you extend a template, you're telling Twig that you want to put your content *inside* of that template.
 The blocks, are the "holes" *into* which our child template can put content.
 For example, there's